Mum is surprised by the ban on common swim shorts in French swimming pools

 A third wrote: “My dad didn’t know this and had to buy one from a vending machine – it didn’t even fit well.”

-The travel website says: SuncampThe policy on swimming pools is implemented to protect “the environment and hygiene”.
+The travel website says: SuncampThe pool policy was implemented for two main reasons, “the environment and hygiene”.

-He added, “People wear long trunks of swimming as shorts.
-Wear them, for example, to the beach.
+He added, “People wear long trunks of swimming as a pair shorts.
+You can wear them at the beach, or even while you are walking around the city.

-You will pollute water if you continue to swim in shorts in the swimming pools.
+If you swim in the pool wearing the same shorts you’ll pollute the water.

 “A pair of tight-fitting swimming trunks holds on to less dirt and people don’t usually wear them when wandering around the city for the day.”